-Frank Piraino is in his first season as head strength and conditioning coach for football at Boston College.
-He came to the Heights after spending each of the last two seasons as head strength and conditioning coach at Temple under head coach Steve Addazio.
+Frank Piraino is in his second season as head strength and conditioning coach for football at Boston College.
+He came to the Heights in December 2012 after spending two seasons as head strength and conditioning coach at Temple under head coach Steve Addazio.

 In 2010, he was the head strength and conditioning coach for football at Marshall University.
 Prior to joining the Marshall staff, he served on the strength and conditioning staff at the University of Florida for five years.